 If you’re struggling to get the exact size, try to find an adjustable harness that you can fit into any size.
 That way, you can use the same harness if your Greyhound grows.
 The more places to adjust the harness the better.
 Some harnesses come with multiple places to adjust.

-Some harnesses also have multiple straps around the body to add additional support.
-An extra-large harness with multiple adjustable straps will usually be a great fit for your Greyhound.
+Some dog harnesses also have multiple straps around the body to add additional support.
+An extra-large harness with multiple belly straps that are adjustable will usually be a great fit for your Greyhound.
 They allow for more control for you and more support for them.

 Machine Washable

-One essential feature of your Greyhound harness is to make sure it’s washable.
-Your walks are likely to get a little muddy, especially in the winter.
+One essential factor in choosing between all the different Greyhound harnesses is its washability.
+Your daily walks are likely to get a little muddy, especially in the winter.
 So, it’s essential that your harness is made from any easily wipeable material and is also machine washable.

 A Good Harness For Greyhounds